list

 resize

 Grows or shrinks the list to the specified size, and returns the list.
-If the new size is larger, then copies of the provided value (or Null if no value is provided) are used to fill the new space.
+If the new size is larger, then copies of the default value (or null if no value is provided) are used to fill the new space.

 Example